 - Queen: Female, which is fertile and creator of the colony

 - Drone: Male, which develops from an unfertilized egg

 - Caste Worker: Unmated adult females

 The caste structure is built around aggressive interactions.
 If the queen cannot sustain its dominant role, another fertile adult female will take over the responsibility of laying eggs.

 Included in the social-winged insect's family are:

-Paper wasps build their nest under horizontal surfaces, which includes eaves, tree limbs, overhangs and abandoned structures.
+- Paper wasps build their nest under horizontal surfaces, which include eaves, tree limbs, overhangs, and abandoned structures.
 This insect is one of the most harmless species of this family.
 The only time they become a pest is when they establish a nest around human traffic.

-Hornets are the most fearsome looking and territorial but yet, far less aggressive than the yellow jacket.
+- Hornets are the most fearsome looking and territorial, yet far less aggressive than the yellow jacket.

 The solitary wasp is elegant in appearance, having a very long, thin body and waist, but yet, not particularly colorful.
 All adults are fertile.